Sinharaja Forest Reserve: Human activity

-Mr. Martin Wijesinhe was one of the most significant people in Sri Lanka in connection to the Sinharaja.
-He was the unofficial guardian of the Sinharaja.
-He has been the protector and caretaker of it since the 1950s till his death in 2021.
+Martin Wijesinhe was one of the most significant people in Sri Lanka in connection to the Sinharaja, unofficial guardian and caretaker of it since the 1950s till his death in 2021.

+In March 2021, an expose of the extent of deforestation inside the Reserve by the environmentalist Bhagya Abeyratne received widespread media attention.

 Tourism

-The Sinharaja Forest Reserve is open to the public and accessible to tourists through four main entrances: Weddagala (north-west), Rakwana (north-east), Neluwa (south-west), and Deniyaya–Mederipitiya(South-East).
+The Sinharaja Forest Reserve is open to the public and accessible to tourists through four main entrances: Weddagala (north-west), Rakwana (north-east), Neluwa (south-west), and Deniyaya–Mederipitiya (South-East).

 In accordance with conservation regulations, all visitors are required to enter the forest accompanied by a licensed guide.
-A variety of guided hiking tours are available, led by certified Sri Lankan tour guides, offering insights into the forest’s rich biodiversity and ecological significance.
+A variety of guided hiking tours are available, led by certified Sri Lankan tour guides, offering insights into the forest's rich biodiversity and ecological significance.